-MU 4848 MUSIC CAPSTONE - LEVEL 6
+MU 4648 MUSIC CAPSTONE - LEVEL 6

-In this module students will undertake an extended piece of individual project work that engages with a musical issue of their own choosing.
+In this course students will undertake an extended piece of individual project work that engages with a musical issue of their own choosing, ranging across the whole scope of music studies from musicology through to creative composition.
 This project will act as a showcase for their studies on the music program.
-The module is designed around structured tutorial support that aims to further develop in students the skills of planning, implementation, evaluation and critical reflection as applied to a project in progress.
+The course is designed around structured tutorial support that aims to further develop in students the skills of planning, implementation, evaluation and critical reflection as applied to a project in progress.